Carolyne Kauser-AbbottProvencal RecipesSeasonal MenusTasteWinter in Provence

 Pastry:

-• To make the pastry, place the flour and the salt in the work bowl of a food processor and process to mix.
-Add the butter and process until the mixture looks like coarse cornmeal.
+• Place the flour and salt in the work bowl of a food processor and process to mix.
+Add the butter and process until the mixture resembles coarse cornmeal.
 With the food processor running, drizzle in the water and process just until the mixture comes together, but not until it forms a ball.
-The pastry should be quite damp.
-Turn it out onto a work surface, form it into a flat disk, cover and let sit for 1 hour.
-Roll it out to fit a 10-1/2 inch (26.5cm) tart pan, refrigerate for 1 hour, or freeze for 20 minutes.
+The pastry should be pretty damp.

 • Preheat the oven to 425°F (220°C).

-• Prick the bottom of the pastry with the tines of a fork, then line it with aluminium foil and weigh it down with pastry weights.
-Bake in the centre of the oven until the pastry is golden around the edges and bottom, roughly 12 to 15 minutes.
-Remove from the oven, remove the aluminium foil and the weights from the pastry and return to the oven to bake until the pastry is golden (all over about 10 additional minutes.
+• Bake in the centre of the oven until the pastry is golden around the edges and bottom, roughly 12 to 15 minutes.
+Remove from the oven, remove the aluminum foil and the weights from the pastry, and return to the oven to bake until the pastry is golden (all over 10 additional minutes).
 Remove the pastry from the oven and let cool.

 Lemon Cream:

-• If you have made this the day you’re planning to serve it, spread the pastry with the lemon mixture and refrigerate for at least 2 and up to 3 hours before serving it.
+• If you have made the lemon mixture the night before, transfer it to an airtight container and refrigerate.
+If you have made this the day you’re planning to serve it, spread the pastry with the lemon mixture and refrigerate for at least 2 and up to 3 hours before serving it.

 Keyword French Desserts, Lemon, Tarts